-With the aim of reducing our carbon footprint, an extensive recycling regime has been established at the College.
-Recycling of waste in the college grounds encompasses: Fully commingled recycling, recycling ‘soft plastics’ (REDcycling), composting via worm farming and the Bokashi system, Ewaste (items with electrical components), polystyrene, woodwork off cuts, sawdust and shredded paper.
+With the aim of reducing our carbon footprint, an extensive recycling regime has been established at St Joseph’s College.
+Recycling of waste in the college grounds encompasses: Fully commingled recycling and composting via worm farming and the Bokashi system.
+Other recycling endeavours throughout the college incorporates; Aluminium cans, Craft items, Ewaste (items with electrical components), Ink cartridges & toner, ‘soft plastics’ (REDcycling), polystyrene, shredded paper, woodwork off cuts.
 Paper is also recycled in the classroom with the use of paper "re-use" trays for storage.
-Various other items such as: batteries, bread clips, corks, ink toner, light globes and stamps are also recycled.
+Various small items including: batteries, bread clips, corks, plastic bottle tops (numbers 2 & 4 only) and stamps are also recycled.

-to bring a “plastic wrap free” lunch and reusable water bottle to school and present it during Homeroom.
+All families are encouraged to support our CUT THE WRAP initiative by ensuring students bring a “plastic waste free” lunch and reusable water bottle (filled) to school each day.

 There are lots of different coloured bins around the College, so it is good to know exactly what bin you should be using.
 Hover over the image of the bin below to see what sort of items can be placed in it.

 Glass bottles, aluminium and tin cans, newspapers, drink cartons, canteen pizza wrappers, all rigid plastic including plastic bottles & yoghurt containers (scraped)